FAQ

 What Goenka Recommends

-The official guidance is clear and specific: one hour of meditation in the morning and one hour in the evening.
-Two hours daily, every day, without exception.
-This is what assistant teachers reinforce, what old students are expected to maintain, and what's considered the "correct" practice.
+The official guidance is specific: one hour of meditation in the morning and one hour in the evening.
+Two hours daily, every day.
+This is what assistant teachers reinforce and what old students are expected to maintain.

-Two sessions daily creates a rhythm: the morning sit sets the tone for the day, the evening sit processes what the day brought.
+Two sessions daily creates a rhythm: the morning sit sets the tone for the day, the evening sit comes at the end of it.
+What happens inside each sit, and what an hour actually contains, is part of the instruction transmitted at the course by the assistant teacher.

 What Most People Actually Do

-Here's the reality: a significant number of "old students" don't maintain two hours daily.
-Life intervenes — work, family, travel, fatigue.
+The reality is that a significant number of old students do not maintain two hours daily.
+Life intervenes: work, family, travel, fatigue.
 The gap between the recommendation and actual practice is something people rarely talk about openly in the Vipassana community.

 This silence creates unnecessary guilt.
-People who sit for 30 minutes feel they're "not doing it right."
+People who sit for 30 minutes feel they are "not doing it right."
 People who miss the evening sit feel like failures.
-Some stop entirely because they can't maintain the "proper" schedule.
+Some stop entirely because they cannot maintain the "proper" schedule.

-This is a problem because imperfect daily practice beats perfect occasional practice every time.
+This is worth naming because imperfect daily practice tends to beat perfect occasional practice over time.

 15 minutes